Accidental Americans: Tax Obligations, IRS Amnesty and the Streamlining Process Explained

 You just need to file three years of previous tax returns and six years of Form 114s (formerly known as FBAR), which (in 2022) would cover the years 2019-2021 for your tax returns and 2016-2021 for your Form 114s.

-It doesn’t matter what your income level is or how long you haven’t filed for — under this program you can start fresh, safe in the knowledge you have complete amnesty from any penalties.
+It doesn’t matter what your income level is or how long you haven’t filed for, under this program you can start fresh, safe in the knowledge you have complete amnesty from any penalties.
 This program has meant that many more can come into tax compliance without fear of fines or punishments.

 As well as these tax return forms, you might also have to file foreign bank reports.
 If you’ve got more than $10,000 in aggregate, then these forms are required every year.
 For non-US bank accounts, this can happen at any point during the year.
 If you do have to complete these, and you’re operating under the Streamlined Procedures, you’ll need to submit late forms that cover the last 6 years.

-Renouncing your US citizenship
+Renouncing your US citizenship as an Accidental American

 This is an uncommonly used alternative, but can be suited to some.
 You can give up your U.S. citizenship status through the following routes: